Architecture of Washington, D.C.: Monuments and memorials

 In addition to the city's historic government buildings, Washington is best known for its numerous monuments and memorials.
 These structures have been built in various architectural styles and are scattered throughout the city, though many are located on the National Mall and Tidal Basin.
 The Lincoln Memorial and Jefferson Memorial are both noted examples of Neoclassical temples, and are two of the most recognizable architectural structures in the city.
 Each temple has a statue of their respective figure.
 The statue of Abraham Lincoln, designed by Daniel Chester French, is in Georgia marble, while the statue of Thomas Jefferson, designed by Rudulph Evans, is in bronze.
 The Washington Monument is a large Neoclassical obelisk at the center of the National Mall in honor of the country's first president, George Washington.
 Inside the monument's western alcove is a bronze statue of Washington.
 The World War II Memorial sits at the eastern end of the Lincoln Memorial Reflecting Pool and was designed with elements of Neoclassical architecture, particularly in the arched towers representing the states and territories during the conflict.

 Famous memorials in more modern architectural styles include the Vietnam Veterans Memorial and the Korean War Veterans Memorial, both on the mall.
 The Franklin Delano Roosevelt Memorial along the Tidal Basin is designed to tell the story of Roosevelt's presidency.
-The Martin Luther King Jr. Memorial on the Tidal Basin includes a large statue of King walking out of a stone, representing his quote "Out of the mountain of despair, a stone of hope" delivered during his I Have a Dream Speech.
+The Martin Luther King Jr. Memorial on the Tidal Basin includes a large statue of King walking out of a stone, representing his quote "Out of the mountain of despair, a stone of hope" delivered during his 1963 "I Have a Dream Speech" at the Lincoln Memorial.

 Bridges

-Washington, D.C. has many bridges that cross its two rivers, the Potomac River and the Anacostia River, as well as bridges allowing for pedestrian and vehicular traffic to travel over land obstacles.
+Washington, D.C. has many bridges that cross its rivers, the Potomac and Anacostia, as well as bridges allowing for pedestrian and vehicular traffic to travel over land obstacles.
 Many of the city's historic bridges, such as the Taft Bridge in Rock Creek Park, the Duke Ellington Bridge in Rock Creek Park, the Key Bridge over the Potomac, and the Arlington Memorial Bridge, also over the Potomac, are Neoclassical bridges with large arches made of heavy stone.
 The Frederick Douglass Memorial Bridge across the Anacostia was originally opened in 1950 as a swing bridge, but was recreated and reopened in 2021 as a through arch bridge.
 The Woodrow Wilson Bridge, which touches the southern tip of the city across the Potomac, is a double-leaf bascule bridge (or drawbridge).
 The Arlington Memorial Bridge also has a central bascule which can open to allow river traffic to cross.
 Boulder Bridge is a historic Melan-style stone bridge in Rock Creek Park.

 Other bridges in the city are less artistically detailed girder or beam bridges, such as the Theodore Roosevelt Bridge over the Potomac and the 11th Street Bridges over the Anacostia.
 The Long Bridge is a railroad truss bridge that takes rail traffic between Washington and Virginia across the Potomac.